Adela Stockton, Accredited Counsellor, Supervisor, Trainer (COSCA, BACP)

 Concession: £35 (two places)

 Two FREE places are offered for individuals who are suffering distress as a result of experiencing displacement or war.
 Please email me for a referral form.

 All sessions last for 50 minutes

 If you would like to book an appointment, please text or email me now.
 Messages can be left securely.
 I will reply as soon as I can, if you do not receive a response within 24 hrs, please re-send your message.
 More information about bookings, including what to expect from your first consultation, can be found at my website following the link above.

-If you need to cancel or postpone your appointment, a minimum of 48 hours notice is required or the full fee may become payable.
+If you need to cancel or postpone your appointment, a minimum of 48 hours notice is requested if possible or the full fee may become payable.

 - The Efficacy of Psychodynamic Psychotherapy by Jonathon Shedler, American Psychologist, Feb/March 2010, Vol 66 (2), pp.98-109